 The Institute of Forensic Medicine at the University of Bern employs over 140 highly qualified scientists and physicians.
 Their investigations and the expertise they provide help clear up crimes and ensure a verdict is reached when cases go to trial.
 Most requests received in this regard are from the prosecuting authorities.

-The institute contains eight specialist departments.
+The institute contains seven specialist departments.
 These departments work very closely with each other to clear up offenses, as well as with various external partners.

 As a university institute, it trains future forensic pathologists and scientists working in the field of forensics and is heavily involved in the teaching offered to students reading law and medicine.